About the Inn

 About Your Hosts

 Jill and Charles had diverse evolutions of careers that took them around the country and abroad before they took the plunge to own and run a B&B. Charles had a growing passion for the natural world, vernacular architecture, handmade tools & craft, and there never seemed to be enough opportunity to delve deeply into those things.
 Jill always relished the arts, literature, and literary events.
-When hosting celebrations in the past, Jill was sorry friends and writers had to go home afterward, and busily planned the next event.
+When hosting celebrations in the past, Jill was sorry our artist & writer friends had to go home afterward, and busily planned the next event.
 Inviting guests to stay with them, enjoying good conversation & food, and sharing the wonder of the islands with others makes them particularly happy.

 Yes, Virginia, there really was a kangaroo...

 Originally built as a vacation hotel in 1907 by a stonemason named D.W.
 Gafford, Kangaroo House had a succession of fascinating owners over the years.
-In the early 1930s Captain Harold (Cap) Ferris, a skipper on the Matson Steamship Line, purchased the home after staying here previously as a guest.
+In the early 1930s Captain Harold (Cap) Ferris, a skipper on the Matson Steamship Line purchased the home after staying here previously as a guest.